STARTING ADDICTION TREATMENT RECOVERY

 During the clinical intake assessment, you will meet with one of our licensed professional counselors or social workers to discuss the expectations of the program and understand why you’re seeking treatment.
 Our counselors will ask for general information like family history of use, your current living situation, your highest level of education, any legal history, employment history and any history of abuse.
 Then they will answer any questions you may have about BrightView, our facility, the intake, what to expect from our program, and treatment recommendations.

 This is the most important part of your first day.
 All of this information will help give us a better understanding of the treatment you need and the help you deserve.
-In conjunction with our doctors, our clinical counseling staff will find the proper program for you.
+In conjunction with our doctors, our behavioral health counseling staff will find the proper program for you.

 Levels of care provided at BrightView include: